-We encourage students to work alone together in groups, both in the classroom and by attending maths club after school, to talk through mathematical problems and so achieve a deep understanding of the subject as is set out by the programmes of study from the Department for Education.
+We encourage students to work alone, together and in groups, to talk through mathematical problems and so achieve a deep understanding of the subject as is set out by the programmes of study from the Department for Education.

-An after school maths club is available to Year 11s to help prepare them for their GCSEs so that they can achieve the best grade possible, please speak to a member of the Maths Department Team about this.
+An after school maths club is available to Year 11s to help prepare them for their GCSEs, please speak with a member of the Maths Department about this.

 The Department recommends the CGP KS3 Maths workbooks for foundation or higher.
 These can be found on their website (https://www.cgpbooks.co.uk/secondary-books/ks3/maths ) or on Amazon.